 Wedgemount Lake is a steep and difficult hike in the summer when there is no snow.
 It doesn't require technical skill, but it is just exhausting.
-You gain 1220 metres of elevation in just 7 kilometres and hiking with a backpack takes about 2.5 hours to reach the lake.
+You gain 1220 metres of elevation in just 7 kilometres and hiking with a heavy pack takes about 2.5 to 3.5 hours to reach the lake.
 In the winter, on snowshoes, the Wedgemount Lake trail is considerably harder.

 First, the obscured trail is hard to follow, despite the frequent trail markers.
 Second, on snowshoes, each step on steep ground is one step forward, half a step backward.
 You plod on slowly and with each step slipping back part way.
 If you can get past the difficulty of the exhausting winter trek to Wedgemount Lake you will reach an amazing paradise in the mountains.